What is Trigger Thumb and How to Prevent it

 It’s the last thing anyone wants to think about, but going under the knife to fix it might be your best option.

-Surgery is the last option that doctors want to approach, but under extreme circumstances, it may be your best option.
+Surgery is the last option that doctors want to approach, but under extreme circumstances, it may be a good thing.

 Surgery is usually chosen if the trigger thumb sufferer is a diabetic, if pain is spreading from your thumb through your forearm from tendon rupturing, the pain is increasing even after you’ve rested your hand, and if you are suffering from the inability to perform simple daily household tasks.